neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 FLOW3 pragmatically implements a reduced subset of AOP, which satisfies most needs of web applications.
 The join point model allows for intercepting method executions but provides no special support for advising field access [#]_.
-For the sake of simplicity and performance, pointcuts don't allow criteria which have to be evaluated at runtime (such as matching argument values of a method) and pointcut expressions are based on well-known regular expressions instead of requiring the knowledge of a dedicated expression language.
+Pointcut expressions are based on well-known regular expressions instead of requiring the knowledge of a dedicated expression language.
 Pointcut filters and join point types are modularized and can be extended if more advanced requirements should arise in the future.